vanilla/vanilla/README.md

 ## Contributing

-* Troubleshoot issues you run into on the community forum so everyone can help & reference it later
+* Troubleshoot issues you run into on the community forum so everyone can help & reference it later.
 * Got an idea or suggestion?
-Use the forum to discuss it
+Use the forum to discuss it.
-* File detailed issues on GitHub (version number, what you did, and actual vs expected outcomes)
+* File detailed issues on GitHub (version number, what you did, and actual vs expected outcomes).
-* Sign the Contributors' Agreement to send us code
+* Sign the Contributors' Agreement to send us code.
-* Use pull requests against the correct release
+* Use pull requests against the correct release.

 ## Version Control Strategy